How Many Hours of Sleep Do You Need?

 - Feelings of depression

-- A weakened immune system, raising your chance of getting sick
+- A weakened immune system, raising your chances of getting sick

 - Stronger feelings of pain

-- A higher risk of conditions like high blood pressure, diabetes, heart attack, or obesity
+- Higher chances of conditions like high blood pressure, diabetes, heart attack, or obesity

 - A lower sex drive